 Groin injuries occur frequently in sports, especially those that involve rapid changes of direction and kicking.
 They are often considered challenging to treat, and tend to remain unresolved for long periods of time.
 There can be confusion about the correct diagnosis and the best treatment.
-The Erasmus MC’s Center for Groin Injuries was founded to offer a high quality diagnostic assessment and advise professional and recreational athletes about the best treatment options for them.

 Why choose for treatment at the Center for Groin Injuries at Erasmus Medical Center in the Netherlands?

 The Erasmus MC is the largest tertiary care and academic hospital in the Netherlands.
 The Center for Groin Injuries is an academic institution and offers a specialized and multidisciplinary approach for patients with groin injuries.
 Sports medicine physicians, orthopedic surgeons, general surgeons and radiologists work together to offer the best possible advice and treatment.
 Our center has expertise to treat both professional athletes and physically active people who play sports for leisure.

 What we do at the center for groin injuries at Erasmus MC

 We at the Center for Groin Injuries are committed to give a proper diagnosis and treatment of groin injuries and groin pain in athletes with the highly skilled and experienced physicians and medical staff at the Erasmus MC hospital.
 Not only do we have vast experience in treatment and diagnosis; all of our team members are also involved in scientific research on the subject of groin injuries.
 This enables us to implement the latest scientific findings into our clinical practice.